 For non-emergency reports of information and information technology security, abuse incidents, privacy incidents or concerns, identity theft, or a weakness in the protection of sensitive institutional or personal data, contact the UIPO.
 They will coordinate the investigation, involve the appropriate IU units, and help assess and mitigate potential threats.

-Report these types of incidents in one of two ways:
+To report these types of incidents use one of the following options: